 A trekking pole tent is always a stake away from a collapse, something a freestanding tent doesn’t have an issue with.

 Some ground types are just prone to stakes pulling loose with heavy weather, water saturates the ground allowing slippage or winds hitting the tent forcefully pulling a stake.

 A large amount of non-freestanding tents are single-wall, this means there is no inner separate part of the tent which can cause condensation issues if not properly vented and the walls (or ceiling) aren’t steep enough.

-This is the trade-off for most on a DCF, or Dyneema Composite Fabric, tent, like for example, a Duplex and its Dyneema fabric is incredibly waterproof, so waterproof that water can’t escape or get in.
+This is the trade-off for most on a DCF, or Dyneema Composite Fabric, tent.
+For example, a Duplex and its Dyneema fabric are incredibly waterproof, so waterproof that water can’t escape or get in.

-On a double-wall tent, there is a separation from you and the tent outer surface so you get far less condensation due to increased airflow.
+On a double-wall tent, there is a separation between you and the tent’s outer surface so you get far less condensation due to increased airflow.

 Overall, for most looking to go for an ultralight approach and get their base weight under ten pounds, you will more than likely require a non-freestanding ultralight shelter as there are few gear options in your pack that allow drops of a pound of weight in a single piece of gear!

 A trekking pole tent requires consistent tension to help the tent keep its shape and resilience to inclement weather, if the stakes get loose and it starts to slip then the tent can easily cave in.

 The tension drives the structure’s entire stability, so ensuring you have anchored your tent stakes correctly and that they stay deep in the ground is vital to comfort over any length of time.

 This is another reason why thru-hikers flock to Dyneema tents as they don’t sag with rainy weather and condensation buildup, whereas a PU-Nylon or Sil-Nylon can tend to sag over time and need some re-staking to tension correctly.